 Top 10 Ways to Prep for Selling Your Home for Retirement

-Before relocating to the beautiful coastal Carolinas, you may need to sell your existing home.
+If you want to retire to the Carolinas, there is a good chance that you need sell your existing home.
 This important step may seem daunting, but with a little work and some planning, you can attract buyers quickly.
 Here are 10 helpful tips to prepare for selling your home.

 1. Select the Right Agent and Price

 Everyone always talks about “location, location, location”.
 But at the end of the day, price plays a major role in selling a home.
 A good listing agent will look at past and pending sales from your own neighborhood to help you choose a selling price.
 They should also assist you with staging advice, negotiation and marketing your home through signage, online portals, networking and other means.

 2. Don’t Discount Curb Appeal

 Your lawn, driveway, and the home’s exterior are the first things buyers see – and your first chance to make a good impression.
 If the exterior looks worn down or sloppy, buyers will assume the inside is too.
 Enhance your home’s curb appeal by clearing sidewalks, mowing the lawn and planting some flowers.
 You should also paint the front door and window trim, and replace or repaint your house numbers.
 For that special touch, buy an inviting new welcome mat.